airmetal/salt-dimensiondata/README.md

 Observe the messages in the two newly opened command windows (Step 5).

 Once the execution has completed, launch the browser and point to the Public IP of any of the VM's created.
-It should display the default Apache Webserver page.
+It should display the default Apache Webserver page.  **NOTE:  You will need to open port 80 in the firewall**

 _This final step completely demonstrates how you can deploy VM's and provision software on newly created servers on the MCP platform._